Best Shampoo for Colored Hair (2026 Guide)

 Is sulfate-free always necessary?

-For most dyed hair, yes—especially fashion shades, reds, and brunettes.
-Some modern “low-sulfate” formulas are gentler, but fully sulfate-free is safest to extend vibrancy.
+For most color-treated hair, it’s a smart choice—especially for fashion shades, reds, and many brunettes.
+Some newer “low-sulfate” formulas can be gentle, but going sulfate-free is often the safest bet for preserving vibrancy.

 How soon after coloring can I shampoo?

-Wait 48–72 hours to allow the cuticle to fully close and dye to set.
+Wait 48–72 hours so the cuticle has time to settle and the color can set.

 Do purple/blue shampoos replace color-safe shampoo?

-No. Use a toning shampoo 1× weekly (or as needed) between regular color-safe washes to neutralize brass.
+No. Use a toning shampoo about once a week (or as needed) and stick with your regular color-safe shampoo for most washes.

 Can clarifying shampoos strip color?